rust-lang/book/src/ch17-04-streams.md

 </Listing>

+As usual, the correct way to handle a message send error will vary; just make sure you have a strategy.

-Now that we’ve seen a bunch of async in practice, let’s take a step back and dig into a few of the details of how `Future`, `Stream`, and the other key traits which Rust uses to make async work.
+Now that we’ve seen a bunch of async in practice, let’s take a step back and dig into a few of the details of how `Future`, `Stream`, and the other key traits Rust uses to make async work.

 [17-02-messages]: ch17-02-concurrency-with-async.html#message-passing
 [iterator-trait]: ch13-02-iterators.html#the-iterator-trait-and-the-next-method